rtyle/st-edge/README.md

 The password here and in the Legrand Lighting Control App must match.

-Expect a bridge device to be created in SmartThings for each LC7001 controller and a device with Switch (and possibly SwitchLevel) capabilities for each light/dimmer.
+Expect a bridge device to be created in SmartThings for each LC7001 controller and a device with Switch (and possibly SwitchLevel) capabilities for each light switch (and dimmer).
 Control the lights from SmartThings in the expected way, including refreshing their status with a swipe on their page.
 Refreshing the status of all lights associated with an LC7001 controller can be done by swiping on its page.